 In Sri Lanka, I went barefoot: in the temples, in the monasteries, at the heritage sites, on the beach, in homes, and even in restaurants where it is customary to leave one’s shoes outside the door before entering.

-Having heard stories from a friend of how all her senses were enlivened and how spirituality encompasses daily life in Sri Lanka, I was allured with aspirations of reaching spiritual enlightenment, or maybe just bask in some positive energy.
-On previous spiritual journeys, including trekking in in Bhutan, walking on shamans’ paths in Peru, and strolling around Walden Pond in Thoreau’s footsteps, I returned home positively changed.
-My friend lived three years in a monastery in Sri Lanka creating a community art project, she depicted visions of women wearing jewel-colored saris and warm breezes wafting a fragrant mix of exotic flowers, incense, and spices—I was eager for an immersive experience.
+Having heard stories from a friend of how all her senses were enlivened and how spirituality encompasses daily life in Sri Lanka, I was allured with aspirations of reaching spiritual enlightenment, or maybe just feel an aura of positive energy.
+On previous spiritual journeys, including trekking in in Bhutan, walking on shamans’ paths in Peru, and strolling around Walden Pond in Thoreau’s footsteps, I returned home positively impacted.
+My friend lived three years in a monastery in Sri Lanka creating a community art project, she depicted visions of women wearing jewel-colored saris and warm breezes wafting a fragrant mix of exotic flowers, incense, and spices—I was eager for an immersive sensorial experience.

 The makings for a feast of egg hoppers